Quick Links

 Knowledge:

-Pupils can identify cocoa growing counties
+Pupils can identify counties involved in trade.

 Pupils can explain fair trade